Operator name is Adrian

 raining, dull, cold and miserable. :)

-enjoy mechanical, mostly metal engineering as well as
+But as I enjoy engineering, mostly metal engineering as well as

-radio, you may find many of my home made items have a large metal content to them.
+radio, you may find many of my home made items have a large metal

 TX line up is an old Standard C58, 2 metre multimode driving a BU500